fullmetalbrackets/blog/src/content/wiki/inventory.md

 ---
-title: "Hardware Inventory"
+title: 'Hardware Inventory'
-description: "A list of computers, laptops, server and network devices in my home."
+description: 'A list of computers, laptops, server and network devices in my home.'
 pubDate: 2023-10-01
 updatedDate: 2025-02-13
 tag: documentation